 Dr. Mary T. McKinney is the Director of the Duquesne University SBDC and CITRA (Center for International and Regulatory Assistance).
 She is also the Project Manager of the Center for Green Industries and Sustainable Business Growth.
 Dr. McKinney supervises the operations of CITRA and SBDC, which combined, conduct over 75 training events annually, including three large conferences.
 For the SBDC she supervises the consulting and training of small businesses as well the Global Business Program and special projects.
 The centers also consult with approximately 500 firms annually.
 Dr. McKinney has won and supervised grants from several state and federal agencies which earned her a place in the inaugural Duquesne Office of Research Hall of Fame.
 The Duquesne SBDC is the EXIM Bank City State Partner for Western Pa. and is a USTDA Partner..
 Recently Duquesne University received a US EDA grant to establish a university Center for Green Industries and Sustainable Business Practices.
 The objective is to create jobs through exporting and business growth of these target industries.
 Dr. McKinney obtained her Ph.D. in Public Administration and MPIA (Master of Public and International Affairs) from the Graduate School of Public and International Affairs, University of Pittsburgh.

-Jackie Rasmussen, as a Business Development & International Trade Specialist, provides assistance to business owners on topics associated with successfully owning, managing and growing a small business.
-She works with companies to address planning, marketing, management, financing, and international trade issues & opportunities.
-She also regularly provides leadership, team-building training and facilitation assistance to community groups & organizations.
+Jackie Rasmussen, as Senior Program Manager for the MU International Trade Center, provides leadership to the student internship program and global market research projects the center completes for businesses.
 Jackie completed national accreditation as Certified Global Business Professional (CGBP) in 2012.
-She currently serves as Chair of the NASBITE International CGBP Governance Council.
-The Governance Council provides oversight of the CGBP Exam to ensure the integrity and vigor of the credential are maintained.
-Jackie has been with University of Missouri Extension for the past 23 years.
-She is a graduate of Oklahoma State University, where she completed both of her degrees – a BS in Marketing & Management, and a Masters in Business Administration.
+She is past-Chair of the NASBITE International CGBP Governance Council, and currently serves as Vice President of the NASBITE Board of Governors.
+Jackie has been with the University of Missouri for the past 26 years.
+She is a graduate of Oklahoma State University, where she completed both of her degrees – a BS in Marketing & Management, and a Master’s in Business Administration.

 Alberto Rodriguez-Baez has spent his entire professional and academic careers in the field of international marketing and business development.
 His work experience spans from large global corporations to small businesses, private and public organizations, and non-profit and for-profit companies.
 He is passionate about helping American companies become successful exporters.
 Alberto attended the University of Nebraska, where he earned his MBA.
 Before graduating, he attended the prestigious Focus Leadership Institute in Colorado.
 Alberto is a CGBP (Certified Global Business Professional) and Certified Business Consultant, and currently works at the San Antonio MBDA Export Center as the Senior Export Project Manager.
 Alberto is also the producer and host of Export Like a Boss, the podcast for those on the front lines of international business and trade.